-Watch the video below or read on for the text version.
+Watch the video below, check out the infographic, or read on for the text version.

 For years, I’ve been throwing myself into environments where there are no bosses, but there are lots of leaders.
 Like coordinating volunteers at a festival in the desert, building a distributed entrepreneurial network, co-founding a cooperative tech startup, designing new processes for participation, and taking over a French castle to eco-hack the future.

 Now I’m wondering, how does this kind of leadership grow?
 What conditions does it need to sprout?
 How do you nurture it?
 What does its development look like?
 How can I grow further as a leader in an organisation with no ladder to climb?

 In a pyramidal organisational structure, it’s clear who is in charge: leadership is concentrated at the top.
 But what if your community or organisation is less like a pyramid and more like a network, or an ecosystem — or a garden?

 Distributed leadership unlocks incredible potential for collaboration, autonomy, and networked organising.
 In this context, leadership isn’t about being on a higher level of a pyramid.

 By looking at different modes of leadership in a networked, collaborative environment, we can learn how to grow more of it.

 Before we talk about how distributed leadership develops, we need to talk about power.